DataHerb/dataherb.github.io/_articles/covid-eu-cases.md

 We manage the pipelines using GitHub Actions.
 The full set of workflows is found in [the original repository](https://github.com/covid19-eu-zh/covid19-eu-data/actions).

 We use Germany as an example.
-In the workflow for Germany, we have two trigger, pushing to master branch and schedule.
+In the workflow for Germany, we have two triggers, pushing to master branch and schedule.
 The job steps are

 1. Checkout the repository;
 2. Setup python and install python requirements;